How Can Hiring Managers Use the OCEAN Personality Test in Recruitment?

 Looking for answers to these questions?
 Keep reading!

 During the first few months of employment, hiring managers discover a lot of new traits about their employees.
-These details include whether they favor solo or group work, how they solve problems, and how they handle workplace disputes.
+These details include whether they favor solo or group work, how they solve problems, how they handle workplace disputes, and more.

-The OCEAN personality test assists hiring managers with pre-employment personality evaluations.
+The OCEAN personality test assists hiring managers with interview questions during pre-employment personality evaluations.

 The OCEAN theory of personality traits measures the personality of every person on one of five scales – Openness to Experience, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 These traits are commonly abbreviated as OCEAN and are consistent throughout an employee’s career.